 Fair Value of Financial Instruments-Statement of Financial Accounting Standards No. 107 "Disclosures about Fair Value of Financial Instruments" ("SFAS No. 107"), requires management to disclose the estimated fair value of certain assets and liabilities as financial instruments.
 Financial instruments are generally defined by SFAS No. 107 as cash, evidence of ownership interest in an entity, or a contractual obligation that both conveys to one entity a right to receive cash or other financial instruments from another entity and imposes on the other entity the obligation to deliver cash or other financial instruments to the first entity.
-At May 2, 2009 and January 31, 2009, the carrying amounts of cash and cash equivalents, receivables, payables and other accrued liabilities approximated fair value because of the short maturity of these financial instruments.
+At August 1, 2009 and January 31, 2009, the carrying amounts of cash and cash equivalents, receivables, payables and other accrued liabilities approximated fair value because of the short maturity of these financial instruments.
 The carrying value of marketable securities, excluding auction rate securities described below, approximate the fair value because these financial instruments have floating interest rates, which reflect current market conditions.

 Statement of Financial Accounting Standards No. 157 "Fair Value Measurements" defines fair value, establishes framework for measuring fair value in accordance with generally accepted accounting principles and expands disclosures about fair value measurements.
 In October 2008, the Financial Accounting Standards Board ("FASB"), issued Financial Accounting Standards Board Staff Position ("FSP") No. SFAS 157-3 ("FSP 157-3"), "Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active.
 FSP 157-3 clarifies the application of SFAS No. 157 "Fair Value Measurements," in a market that is not active and provides an example to illustrate key considerations in determining the fair value of a financial asset when the market for that financial asset is not active.
-Contractual maturities of investments underlying our available-for-sale securities at May 2, 2009 included \$1.7 million in auction rate securities, net of \$0.3 million temporary impairment.
-Based on current market conditions, auctions related to these securities may be unsuccessful at the scheduled auctions.
-Unsuccessful auctions could result in our holding securities beyond their next scheduled auction reset dates if a secondary market does not develop; therefore, limiting the short-term liquidity of these investments.
+Contractual maturities of investments underlying our available-for-sale securities at August 1, 2009 included \$0.8 million in an auction rate security, net of \$0.2 million temporary impairment.
+Based on current market conditions, auctions related to this security may be unsuccessful at the scheduled auction.
+An unsuccessful auction could result in our holding the security beyond the next scheduled auction reset date if a secondary market does not develop; therefore, limiting the short-term liquidity of the investment.

-Other Accrued Liabilities-At May 2, 2009 and January 31, 2009 other accrued liabilities consisted of the following:
+Other Accrued Liabilities-At August 1, 2009 and January 31, 2009 other accrued liabilities consisted of the following: